Alcohol-Free Wine Alternatives: Why Wine Proxies Work Better

 Removing 12-15% alcohol from wine leaves a structural void that's nearly impossible to fill

-White and sparkling AF wines fare best; still reds often taste unbalanced or over-oaked
+Aromatic whites and sparkling AF wines fare best; still reds usually taste unbalanced or over-oaked

-Wine proxies, built from scratch using botanicals and teas, are a more satisfying alternative
+Wine proxies, built from scratch using botanicals, teas, vinegars and juice, are a more satisfying alternative

 The trick is to stop looking for a Cabernet dupe and start looking for a "savoury red"